1. Home

 Further InformationHe served at Port Natal and beyond the Orange River, at the Cape of Good Hope against the Boors (sic), was in the field throughout the Caffee (sic) war of 1846-1847.
 Was always a good duty soldier.

-Discharge due to Chronic catarrh and worn out
+Discharge due to chronic catarrh and worn out